eunho26/eunho26.github.io/_projects/snu_hand.md

 ---

-# High-Rigidity Telepresence Robot Hand Optimized for the ANA Avatar XPRIZE
+# High-Rigidity Telepresence Robot Hand

 Designed with the rigorous demands of the **ANA Avatar XPRIZE** in mind, this **8-DoF robot hand** is optimized for immersive telepresence and high-load task execution.
 The structure prioritizes **rigidity and grip strength**, enabling it to withstand **40N** of force during lever pulls and secure **2kg** payloads without deformation.
 By integrating a robust **4-finger configuration** with easy-to-maintain smart actuators, this platform delivers the mechanical resilience and precision necessary for reliable, real-time remote interaction in extreme competition scenarios.